minfrin/tarmux/README.md

 Tarmux is written for speed in portable C, and is tested on MacOSX, Redhat and Ubuntu.
 Tar mux depends on libarchive http://www.libarchive.org/.
 Packaging is available for RPM and Debian/Ubuntu systems.

+# license

+Tarmux is written by Graham Leggett, and is licensed under the Apache Licence, Version 2.